James Paine (architect)

 James Paine (1717–1789) was an English architect.
+He worked on number of country houses such as Chatsworth House, Thorndon Hall and Kedleston Hall.

 Early life

 James Paine was probably baptised 9 October 1717 at Andover, Hampshire, the youngest of the five children of John Paine (d.
 1727), carpenter, of Andover, and his wife, Jane Head (bap.
 1684).

 Whilst facts about Paine's early life are sparse, it is thought that he studied at the St Martin's Lane Academy, London, founded by William Hogarth in 1735 to allow artists to practise life drawing.
 Here he came into contact with many innovative architects, artists designers, including architect Isaac Ware.

 Career

-It is thought that Ware introduced him to the third earl of Burlington and his circle of friends.
+It is thought that Ware introduced him to Richard Boyle, 3rd Earl of Burlington and his circle of friends.
 Paine’s first professional job, aged only nineteen, was as the Clerk of Works supervising the building of Nostell Priory, Yorkshire (c.1737–1750), designed by Colonel James Moyser, a friend of Lord Burlington.
 Essentially a Palladian, Paine was to work on many other projects in the area including Heath House in the village of Heath in between Nostell Priory and Wakefield.

-Paine lived in Pontefract whilst working at Nostell Priory, and whilst working on that project, he was also commissioned to design the Mansion House at Doncaster, Yorkshire between 1745 and 1748.
+Paine lived in Pontefract whilst working at Nostell Priory, and whilst working on that project, he was also commissioned to design the Mansion House, Doncaster, Yorkshire between 1745 and 1748.

 From the 1750s, he had his own practice, and designed many villas, usually consisting of a central building, often with a fine staircase, and two symmetrical wings.
 The most important house which he was involved with was Kedleston Hall, Derbyshire where he succeeded Matthew Brettingham from 1759 to 1760 and suggested the colonnaded hall, but he was himself displaced by Robert Adam, who altered his designs.

 At around the same time, he designed the very grand stables at Chatsworth House in the same county.
 He was a favourite architect of the powerful Catholic families of the time.
-In the 1760s he was commissioned to rebuild Worksop Manor for the Duke of Norfolk as well as the new Thorndon Hall (1764–70) in Essex for Lord Petre and his house on Park Lane, London.
+In the 1760s he was commissioned to rebuild Worksop Manor for Edward Howard, 9th Duke of Norfolk as well as the new Thorndon Hall (1764–70) in Essex for Robert Petre, 9th Baron Petre and his house on Park Lane, London.
 From 1770 to 1776, he built New Wardour Castle in Wiltshire (which featured as the Royal Ballet School in the film Billy Elliot).

 Paine held various posts, some sinecures, in the Office of Works culminating in appointment as one of the two Architects of the Works in 1780 but lost the post in a reorganisation in 1782.
 He was appointed High Sheriff of Surrey for 1783.

 His practice declined in his later years as he refused to participate in the Neoclassical fashions established by the Adam brothers.
 He published much of his own work in his two volumes of Plans, elevations and sections of Noblemen and Gentlemen's Houses (1767 and 1783).

 In 1789, Paine retired to France, where he died in the autumn.